 Now, it’s not always possible to make everything work correctly if you think that the comment box is not showing under your WordPress blogs, then, consider this solution.
 Verify that the comments are enabled for desktop, mobile, and tablets, did you know that Divi comes with page visibility options to disable comments based on devices?

-If everything is working, then, your theme developer or designer may mess with that option and forget it later, that happens a lot as the Divi interface is not easy to use and the option looks hidden sometimes.
-That’s also possible when beginners try to build their own WordPress sites using Divi, I know how much time that can take, and adjust hundreds of options altogether is not easy for beginners.
+If everything is working, then, your theme developer or designer may mess with that option and forget it later.
+That happens a lot as the Divi interface is not easy to use and the option looks hidden sometimes.
+That’s also possible when beginners try to build their own WordPress sites using Divi.
+I know how much time that can take, and adjusting hundreds of options altogether is not easy for beginners.

 If WordPress comments are not appearing on your pages built with Divi, open a page using the same tool (not the default WordPress editor of course) and search for a section with a box named “comments”.